Sunlight forced my eyes open.

 “Why do you always look down on lower-ranking angels?
 It’s just a few extra wings, isn’t it?”

 “Alright, alright, I was wrong.
 You’re right,” Metatron said as he ruffled my hair.
-“Isar, Shima isn’t as clean as it appears on the surface.
+“Isar, Shima isn’t as clean as it looks.
 You have to remember, no matter what you see or hear, don’t react.
 That’s the best way to protect yourself.”

 I nodded.